olehpetrovasyliev/psychologist-service/README.md

 2. **Psychologists Page:**

    - Browse a curated list of psychologists.
-   - Sort psychologists alphabetically, by price, or popularity.
+   - Filter psychologists by price, popularity, or sort alphabetically.
    - Easily add psychologists to your favorites.

 3. **Favorites Page:**